Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Dogs are considered puppies from the time that they're born to sexual maturity.
 For Great Danes, this is the stage where their growth is more obvious, and they'll often have a massive growth spurt between 4 and 6 months old.

 Puppyhood for Great Danes requires careful attention.
-Due to their rate of growth, Great Danes can quickly develop health problems, particularly regarding their bones and joints if they’re not properly developed.
-Feeding your puppy large-breed dog food designed to slow down their growth rate will help you control how fast your puppy grows without stressing out their bodies or affecting their final height.
+Due to their rate of growth, Great Danes can sometimes develop health problems, particularly regarding their bones and joints, if they're not properly supported.
+Feeding your puppy large-breed dog food designed for controlled growth will help support steady development without stressing their bodies or affecting their final adult size.

-By the time your Great Dane reaches 1 year old — or 1 1/2, in some cases — they’ve usually reached their fully grown height.
-They haven’t entirely stopped growing yet, though.
+By the time your Great Dane reaches 1 year old, or 1 ½ in some cases, they've usually reached their full height.
+They haven't entirely stopped growing yet, though.

 Young Adult

-Once your puppy reaches their full height, it can be easy to believe that they’ve stopped growing.
-Great Danes are often slow to reach their full size, however, as their weight and musculature don’t develop as fast as their size.
+Once your puppy reaches their full height, it can be easy to believe that they've stopped growing.
+Great Danes are often slow to reach their full overall size, however, as their muscle and body mass continue to develop after their height is reached.
 Your gentle giant might only fully mature when they reach 2 years old.

-This is why it’s important not to encourage strenuous activity during the first few years of your Great Dane’s life.
+This is why it’s important to avoid excessive high-impact activity during the early years of your Great Dane’s life.
 Instead, focus on obedience and socialization.

 Mature Adult

-A fully grown, well-developed Great Dane will stand anywhere between 28 and 32 inches and weigh about 110–175 pounds.
+A fully grown, well-developed Great Dane will typically stand around 28–32 inches for females and 30–34 or more inches for males at the shoulder, and weigh about 110–175 pounds, though some males may exceed this range.
 Females are on the lower end of the spectrum, while males are generally larger.
-Genetics will play a part in your Great Dane’s final size too, and crossbreeds tend to be on the smaller side.
+Genetics will play a part in your Great Dane's final size too, and crossbreeds often tend to be somewhat smaller on average, depending on the other parent breed.

 Image by: mtajmr, Pixabay